inspire-eu-validation/metadata/monitoring/spatial-scope.md

 **Test method**

-* Check that at least one of the following options are satisfied:
+* Check that at least one of the following conditions are satisfied:

     * At least one [Keyword Anchor](#keywordanchor) is provided with xlink:href attribute pointing to a valid value from [Spatial Scope Code List](http://inspire.ec.europa.eu/metadata-codelist/SpatialScope).